 In 2013, the HACP received approval for a modification to this activity allowing the HACP to establish an Exception Payment Standard of up to 120% of FMR for fully Accessible Units meeting the Requirements of the Uniform Federal Accessibility Standard (UFAS).
 This Exception Payment Standard can be used by tenants who require the features of a UFAS unit and locate such a unit on the open market; and may also be used by the HACP in the Project-Based Voucher Program or other rehabilitation or new construction initiatives that create additional fully accessible UFAS units.

 This activity was initially approved and implemented in 2004 and revised in 2013.
+To date, fifty-six (56) Project-Based Vouchers (PBVs) use the exception payment standard that was approved in 2013.

 Attachment C. Section D. 2. a.